julioromano/mooviez/README.md

+# TMDB Explorer
-# Android unofficial client for tmdb.org
+## Unofficial Android client app for tmdb.org

+This is meant to be a showcase app featuring modern Android development practices.